DataDog/datadog-serverless-functions/Log/README.md

 }
 ```

-- **Custom Tags**
+- **(Optional) Custom Tags**

-You have two options to optionnally add custom tags to the logs:
+You have two options to add custom tags to your logs:

-- Manually by editing the lambda code [there](https://github.com/DataDog/dd-aws-lambda-functions/blob/master/Log/lambda_function.py#L79)
+- Manually by editing the lambda code [there](https://github.com/DataDog/dd-aws-lambda-functions/blob/master/Log/lambda_function.py#L79).
-- With the `DD_TAGS` environment variable (tag must be comma separated).
+- Automatically with the `DD_TAGS` environment variable (tags must be a comma-separated list of strings).

 ## 3. Configuration